navgurukul/newton/samvaad-tech/url.md

-1.What is URL?
+1. What is URL?

-2.What is http?
+2. What is http?

-3.What is ftp?
+3. What is ftp?

-4.What is domain name?
+4. What is domain name?